Vanda cristata

-Vanda cristata is a species of orchid found growing in the Himalaya from Bangladesh, India, Nepal, Bhutan to China (northwestern Yunnan) at elevations of 600 – 2300 meters.
+Vanda cristata is a species of epiphytic orchid found growing in the Himalaya from Bangladesh, India, Nepal, Bhutan to China (northwestern Yunnan) at elevations of 600 – 2300 meters.

 Description

 "Unlike most of the other epiphytic orchids, Vanda cristata have a single stem up to 60cm (24 inch) tall rising from a tuft of roots and do not have pseudobulbs.
 Thick, fleshy aerial roots are often produced on the stem and these may hang down the outside of the container in which the indoor Vanda cristata are planted.

 The pale green leathery leaves which are strap shaped, grow all along the stem.
 The stem carry nearly opposite, arching, deeply channeled leaves 13-18cm (5-7 inch) long and 1-2cm (0.4-0.8 inch) wide, with slightly toothed, bunt tips.
 Flower stalks 10-15cm (4-6 inch) long appearing from the leaf axils in spring and summer bear up to seven waxy flowers about 5cm (2 inch) across.
 These flowers stalks can appear from between every third leaf or so.
 Each stalk produces several fragrant flowers which last for several weeks up to two months.
 Sepals and petals are yellowish green to creamy yellow.
 The short, oblong green-and-yellow lip has deep purple red lines near the base and is three-lobed."